pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Obsidian.md

 - "Templater" by SilentVoid
 	- Template folder location: Templates
     - Automatic jump to cursor: On
+    - Trigger Templater on new file creation: On
 	- Remove and change the hotkey for "Templater: Open Insert Template Modal" to Ctrl+T
     - Template Hotkeys
         - Link to Current File: Alt+Shift+1